magento/magento2-upward-connector/README.md

 ## Configuration

-The Magento 2 UPWARD connector is configured in the admin area under:
+The Magento 2 UPWARD connector has additional settings that can be configured in the admin area under:

 **Stores > Configuration > General > Web > UPWARD PWA Configuration**.

 ### General configuration

 These are the configurations for the UPWARD process itself.

 #### UPWARD Config File

 This configuration is the location of the UPWARD configuration file for the UPWARD-PHP server.
+It is recommended you follow [system-specific best practices][] and set this value with an environment variable or the `magento config:set` CLI command.

-_Use the absolute path on the server for the value of this configuration._
+_You may use a path relative to your web root or an absolute path for the value of this configuration._

-Example: `/app/node_modules/@magento/venia-concept/dist/upward.yml`
+Relative: `fastcgi_param CONFIG__DEFAULT__WEB__UPWARD__PATH pwa/upward.yml`
+Absolute: `magento config:set -e web/upward/path /app/node_modules/@magento/venia-concept/dist/upward.yml`

 #### Front Name Allowlist